-On December 20, 2018, the 2018 Farm Bill was signed into law by President Trump in the United States.
-The 2018 Farm Bill, among other things, removes industrial hemp and its cannabinoids, including CBD derived from industrial hemp (as defined in the 2018 Farm Bill), from the CSA and amends the Agricultural Marketing Act of 1946 to allow for industrial hemp production and sale in the United States.
+On December 20, 2018, the 2018 Farm Bill was signed into law by the former President Donald Trump in the United States.
+The 2018 Farm Bill, among other things, removed industrial hemp and its cannabinoids, including CBD derived from industrial hemp (as defined in the 2018 Farm Bill), from the CSA and amended the Agricultural Marketing Act of 1946 to allow for industrial hemp production and sale in the United States.
 Under the 2018 Farm Bill, industrial hemp is defined as "the plant Cannabis sativa L. and any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis."
 The USDA has been tasked with promulgating regulations for the industrial hemp industry, which, among other things, requires the USDA to review and approve any state-promulgated regulations relating to industrial hemp.
-On October 29, 2019, the USDA issued interim final regulations that impose certain testing and other requirements in order to assure that crops to be sold as industrial hemp will meet the statutory limitations.
-The interim final regulations will remain in effect until the USDA issues any further regulations.
+On October 31, 2019, the USDA issued interim final regulations that imposed certain testing and other requirements in order to assure that crops to be sold as industrial hemp will meet the statutory limitations.
+On February 27, 2020, the USDA announced that it would delay enforcement of certain requirements of the interim final regulations pertaining to analytical testing and disposal requirements until October 31, 2021, or publication of the final rule, whichever occurred first.
+On January 11, 2021, the USDA announced the final regulations, with an effective date of March 22, 2021.
+The final regulations generally track the interim final regulations, though with some modifications.

-Further, under the 2018 Farm Bill, the FDA has retained authority over the addition of CBD to products that fall within the FDCA.
-On May 31, 2019, the FDA held its first public meeting to discuss the regulation of cannabis-derived products, including CBD.
+Further, under the 2018 Farm Bill, the FDA has retained its authority to regulate products containing cannabis or cannabis-derived compounds, including CBD, under the FDCA and section 351 of the Public Health Services Act.
+On May 31, 2019, the FDA held its first public meeting to discuss the regulation of cannabis-derived compounds, including CBD.
 The meeting included stakeholders across academia, agriculture, consumer, health professional, and manufacturer groups, and was intended to explore new pathways for hemp-derived CBD to be sold legally in the food and supplement markets, while protecting research into future pharmaceutical applications.
-The FDA has expressed a willingness to take a flexible regulatory approach to foster the development of hemp-derived products such as CBD; however, the FDA has indicated that those actions will have to fit under the confines of current law and further legislation will likely be required.
+The FDA has expressed an interest in fostering innovation regarding the development of products containing hemp-derived compounds such as CBD; however, the FDA has indicated that those actions will have to fit under the confines of current law and further legislation will likely be required.
 In November 2019, the FDA issued guidance and a description of its activities, in which the FDA stated that only hemp seed oil, hulled hemp seed, and hemp seed powder were "Generally Recognized as Safe" ("GRAS") as ingredients in food, and that CBD and THC were not GRAS.
 In the guidance, the FDA has taken the position that a food product or dietary supplement containing CBD would be "adulterated" and could not legally be marketed in the United States.
 The FDA has continued to issue warning letters to manufacturers of food or dietary supplements that are labeled as including CBD.
 The FDA has approved one prescription drug containing CBD and has taken the position that no other product can be marketed as containing CBD without approval as a new drug.
 There can be no assurance that the FDA will approve CBD as an additive to products under the FDCA.
-Additionally, the 2018 Farm Bill does not legalize CBD derived from "marihuana" (as such term is defined in the CSA), which remains a Schedule I controlled substance under the CSA.
+Additionally, the 2018 Farm Bill does not legalize "marihuana" (as such term is defined in the CSA), which remains a Schedule I controlled substance under the CSA.